racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Events.md

 ### Where to Place Exported Event Types in the Sandbox

-Untar the exported event types to the following location inside your Pylabs sandbox:
+Untar the exported event types to the following location inside your PyLabs sandbox:

     /opt/qbase5/cfg/evt_type_def/